tyleretters/nor.the-rn.info/_posts/2021-10-26-ritual-scarification-of-the-blog.md

 ---
 layout: post
-title: 'Ritual Scarification of the Blog'
+title: Ritual Scarification of the Blog
 date: 2021-10-26
-sagas: ['reflections']
+sagas: ['wildcard']
 ---
 I recently removed the "[IBM Plex](https://fonts.google.com/specimen/IBM+Plex+Sans)" font and reverted to the [Digital Ocean Sans-Serif CSS Font Stack](https://www.digitalocean.com/community/tutorials/css-system-font-stack).
 I'd paraphrase for you but this is all gold:
 <!--x-->